116davinder/ansible.missing_collection/README.md

 **Examples:**
 * https://116davinder.medium.com/story-of-unsuccessful-pr-to-open-source-project-da78db20613

-## How to Install Ansible Missing Collection
 <!--start requires_ansible-->
+## Ansible version compatibility

+This collection has been tested against following Ansible versions: **>=2.9.10**.

+Plugins and modules within a collection may be tested with only specific Ansible versions.
+A collection may contain metadata that identifies these versions.
+PEP440 is the schema used to describe the versions of Ansible.
 <!--end requires_ansible-->

+## How to Install Ansible Missing Collection
 ```bash
 $ ansible-galaxy collection install git+https://github.com/116davinder/ansible.missing_collection.git
 Starting galaxy collection install process